-- 6.1.1 Employment of former employees for full-time equivalent or part-time positions shall be subject to and conducted in accordance with this policy. - 6.1.2 Employment of a former employee is subject to the approval of the General Manager and the Director of Human Resources.
-This excludes former employees who were employed as student or vocational interns. - 6.1.3 In all cases, approval of the General Manager and the Director of Human Resources shall be obtained prior to an offer of employment to a former employee. - 6.1.4 OC San policy prohibits the rehire of former full-time, regular employees or "atwill" employees who: were terminated for workplace misconduct; resigned while charges were pending against the employee; resigned while serving a suspension; failed to provide two (2) weeks written notice in advance of resignation depending upon employment status, unless approved by the Director of Human Resources, or designee; or failed to return to work following an absence without leave of three (3) or more consecutive work days without notifying the immediate supervisor or the Human Resources Department with an acceptable reason for their absence. - 6.1.5 If any former employee commences doing business wherein the employee, his/her spouse, or members of his/her immediate family are sole proprietors, or majority or controlling shareholders or owners of a corporation, partnership or other business entity, such business shall not be retained as an independent contractor or consultant to provide service directly to OC San for a period of one (1) year after leaving OC San's employment.
-Thereafter, said business entity shall be allowed to contract with OC San upon compliance with all resolutions and regulations of OC San then in effect, relating to the procurement of services. - 6.1.6 If any former employee becomes employed by any firm or business entity in which the former employee, his/her spouse or members of his/her immediate family own less than the majority or controlling interest in said entity, said entity shall not be prohibited from contracting with the OC San.
-However, the former employee shall not perform work on OC San projects for a period of one (1) year after leaving OC San employment; nor shall such former employee contact OC San officers or employees for the purpose of attempting to influence any OC San decision, including but not limited to, the award of contract, issuance of permits, or compromise of administrative civil penalties, for a like period of one (1) year.
-Said services shall be obtained only in accordance with all rules and procedures of OC San relating to procurement.
+- 7.1.1 Employment of former employees for full-time equivalent or part-time positions shall be subject to and conducted in accordance with this policy. - 7.1.2 Employment of a former employee is subject to the approval of the General Manager and the Director of Human Resources.
+This excludes former employees who were employed as student or vocational interns. - 7.1.3 In all cases, approval of the General Manager and the Director of Human Resources shall be obtained prior to an offer of employment to a former employee. - 7.1.4 OCSDOC San policy prohibits the rehire of former full-time, regular employees or "at-will" employees who: were terminated for workplace misconduct; resigned while charges were pending against the employee; resigned while serving a suspension; failed to provide two (2) weeks written notice in advance of

-- 6.1.7 Any OC San employee who receives an offer of employment or a request to discuss potential employment from any person or business entity performing services for OC San shall report such contact to his or her immediate supervisor, who shall decide whether any change in assignment is necessary or appropriate while the offer or discussions are pending. - 6.1.8 The prohibitions of this policy may be waived by the Administration Committee of the Board of Directors if, on a case-by-case basis, it is determined to be in the best interests of OC San to do so. - 6.1.9 All former employees who are rehired will be placed on an initial probationary period as defined in this policy.
-All prior service with OC San will not be counted for accrual purposes including, but not limited to, leaves of absence and seniority.
+- resignation depending upon employment status, unless approved by the Director of Human Resources, or designee; or failed to return to work following an absence without leave of forty (40)three (3) or more consecutive work hours days without notifying the immediate supervisor or the Human Resources Department with an acceptable reason for their absence. - 7.1.5 If any former employee commences doing business wherein the employee, his/her spouse, or members of his/her immediate family are sole proprietors, or majority or controlling shareholders or owners of a corporation, partnership or other business entity, such business shall not be retained as an independent contractor or consultant to provide service directly to OCSDOC San for a period of one (1) year after leaving OCSD's OC San's employment.
+Thereafter, said business entity shall be allowed to contract with OCSDOC San upon compliance with all resolutions and regulations of OCSDOC San then in effect, relating to the procurement of services. - 7.1.6 If any former employee becomes employed by any firm or business entity in which the former employee, his/her spouse or members of his/her immediate family own less than the majority or controlling interest in said entity, said entity shall not be prohibited from contracting with the OCSDOC San.
+However, the former employee shall not perform work on OCSDOC San projects for a period of one (1) year after leaving OCSDOC San employment; nor shall such former employee contact OCSDOC San officers or employees for the purpose of attempting to influence any OCSDOC San decision, including but not limited to, the award of contract, issuance of permits, or compromise of administrative civil penalties, for a like period of one (1) year.
+Said services shall be obtained only in accordance with all rules and procedures of OCSDOC San relating to procurement. - 7.1.7 Any OCSDOC San employee who receives an offer of employment or a request to discuss potential employment from any person or business entity performing services for OCSDOC San shall report such contact to his or her immediate supervisor, who shall decide whether any change in assignment is necessary or appropriate while the offer or discussions are pending. - 7.1.8 The prohibitions of this policy may be waived by the Administration Committee of the Board of Directors if, on a case-by-case basis, it is determined to be in the best interests of OCSDOC San to do so. - 7.1.9 All former employees who are rehired will be placed on an initial probationary period as defined in this policy.
+All prior service with OCSDOC San will not be counted for accrual purposes including, but not limited to, leaves of absence and seniority.

-6.2 RE-EMPLOYMENT OF OC SAN RETIRED EMPLOYEES
+7.2 RE-EMPLOYMENT OF OCSDOC SAN RETIRED EMPLOYEES